tanandy/galaxie-clans/docs/_tuto_found_clan_ovh.md

 ```

 > Congratulations!
 You now have a normalized `caretaker` access to ease management of your server by ansible!
+>
 > Your clan is founded!
-From now on you can search for other tutorials or how-to and go further in the rabbit hole.
 >
 > Welcome in the `galaxie-clans`'s brotherhood.
+>
+> From now on you can search [documentation](README.md) for other materials and go further in the rabbit hole.